Malaysia Audit Services

 What are the Legal Requirements of Auditing in Malaysia?

-In Malaysia, the Companies Act 2016 mandates that most companies undergo an annual statutory audit to ensure their financial statements comply with regulatory standards.
-This requirement applies to all private limited companies (Sdn Bhd) and public companies, except for those eligible for exemptions.
-Companies exempt from audits typically include:
+Under the Companies Act 2016, it is mandatory for most companies in Malaysia to conduct a statutory audit every financial year to ensure that their financial statements are accurate and compliant with national standards.
+This legal obligation applies to all private limited companies (Sdn Bhd) and public companies, with only limited exemptions available.

-• Dormant companies: Entities that have no significant accounting transactions during the financial year.
+• Dormant Companies: No significant accounting transactions during the financial year.

-Audits must be conducted by qualified auditors registered with the Audit Oversight Board (AOB) under the Securities Commission of Malaysia.
-These auditors ensure that financial statements adhere to the Malaysian Financial Reporting Standards (MFRS) or the Malaysian Private Entities Reporting Standards (MPERS), depending on the size and nature of the business.
+Audits must be performed by approved auditors registered with the Audit Oversight Board (AOB) under the Securities Commission Malaysia.
+These professionals ensure compliance with either the Malaysian Financial Reporting Standards (MFRS) or Malaysian Private Entities Reporting Standards (MPERS), depending on the entity’s classification.

 Our Malaysia Auditing Services